 - Ground-truth.
-Each video was degraded by bicubic interpolation to generate GT with resolution 1920x1280.
-It’s essential because many open-source models don’t have available code to process a large frame.
-Processing large frame is also time-consuming.
+Each video was degraded by bicubic interpolation to generate a GT of resolution 1920x1280.
+This step is essential because many open-source models lack the code to process a large frame; processing large frames is also time consuming.

-- Then input video was degraded from GT in two ways: bicubic interpolation (BI) and Gaussian blurring and downsampling (BD).
+- Then input video was degraded from GT in two ways: bicubic interpolation (BI) and Downsamlping after Gaussian Blurring (BD).

 To verify how a model works with noisy data, we prepared noise counterparts for each input video.
 To generate realistic noise, we use python implementation